ucc23/ucc/_pages/ARXIV.md

 permalink: /arxiv/
 ---

+A list of [arXiv's astro-ph.GA](https://arxiv.org/list/astro-ph.GA/new) submissions from the past 7 days,
+<span class="hover-text" data-hover="A simple filter is applied to each submission
+adding a score associated to certain keywords like 'open cluster'.">filtered</span>
-A list of [arXiv's new astro-ph](https://arxiv.org/list/astro-ph/new) latest submissions, filtered to show only those related to open clusters.
+to show only those related to open clusters.

 ---